U-Company/python-private-service-layout/{{ cookiecutter.service }}/README.md

 ## Clean

-You can clean python package after building:
+You can clean python package after building and all temporary files:

     make clean